wpsmartpay/wp-smartpay/readme.txt

 == Changelog ==
 = [2.7.9] =
 * Fix - Form builder unaccessible due to overlapping styles.
+* Add - Block picker at the bottom of the form editor.

 = [2.7.8] =
 * Add - Missing strings for translation.